Honda Ridgeline: First generation (YK1; 2006)

-The first generation Ridgeline went on sale in March 2005 as a 2006 model year vehicle.
-According to the author of The Car Design Yearbook, the Ridgeline was "Honda's first foray into the true heartland of the American automotive way of life—the pickup truck."
-It was designed and engineered by an engineering team from Honda R&D Americas, led by Gary Flint.
-According to the author of Driving Honda, the automaker wanted to target buyers who were looking to transition out of sedans, minivans, and sport utility vehicles (SUV) into pickups.
+The first-generation Ridgeline went on sale in March 2005 as a 2006 model year vehicle.
+The Car Design Yearbook called it "Honda's first foray into the true heartland of the American automotive way of life—the pickup truck."
+An engineering team from Honda R&D Americas, led by Gary Flint, designed the vehicle.
+According to the author of Driving Honda, the automaker wanted to target buyers who were looking to move to a pickup from sedans, minivans, and sport utility vehicles (SUV).

-The development started in 2001 when the engineering team began experimenting with their first development mule, an extended version of a first generation Acura MDX with a competitor's pickup bed integrated into the rear structure.
-After four years of development, the final design was revealed to the public as Honda's Sport Utility Truck Concept at the 2004 North American International Auto Show.
-Later that same year, Honda unveiled a revised version of their pickup concept at the Specialty Equipment Market Association show and announced the official name of the vehicle, the Ridgeline.
+The development started in 2001 with a development mule using an extended version of a first-generation Acura MDX with a competitor's pickup bed integrated into the rear structure.
+After four years of development, a Sport Utility Truck Concept was shown at the 2004 North American International Auto Show.
+Later that same year, Honda unveiled a revised version at the Specialty Equipment Market Association show and announced the official name of the vehicle, the Ridgeline.
 The production version of the Ridgeline was unveiled the following year at the 2005 North American International Auto Show.

-Honda's publications state that the first generation Ridgeline shared only 7% of its components with other Honda vehicles.
-Its powertrain resembled the one used in the first generation Acura MDX but was "extensively calibrated and strengthened" for heavier hauling and towing duties.
+Honda's publications claim that the first-generation Ridgeline shared only 7% of its components with other Honda vehicles.
+Its powertrain resembled the one used in the first-generation Acura MDX but was "extensively calibrated and strengthened" for heavier hauling and towing duties.

 Production of the first generation Ridgeline ended in early 2015.

 Second generation (YK2/3; 2017)

-After a one-year hiatus in Ridgeline production, the second generation of their mid-size truck went on sale in June 2016 as a 2017 model year vehicle.
-The second generation Ridgeline took a different approach in design from the first generation Ridgeline by sharing Honda's new "global light truck platform," found in the third generation Honda Pilot as well as other large Honda vehicles.
-However, Honda did have to modify the Pilot platform in order to support their second generation pickup, including extending the wheelbase and modifying various parts to support hauling, towing, and off-road use.
-Despite these modifications, Honda has stated that 73% of the second generation Ridgeline's components remain common in some way with the third generation Pilot.

-Honda has stated that nearly every major component has been beefed up with a 17% stronger front structure, a 31% sturdier rear, and 50% of the chassis' components changed or were strengthened for the second generation Ridgeline.
+After a one-year hiatus in Ridgeline production, the second-generation went on sale in June 2016 as a 2017 model year vehicle.
+The second-generation Ridgeline took a different approach in design from the first generation Ridgeline by sharing Honda's new "global light truck platform," used for the third-generation Honda Pilot as well as other large Honda vehicles.
+Honda modified the Pilot platform, including extending the wheelbase and various parts to support hauling, towing, and off-road use.
+Honda reported that 73% of the second-generation Ridgeline's components remain common with the third-generation Pilot.
+Major changes included a 17% stronger front structure, a 31% sturdier rear, and 50% of the chassis' components changed or were strengthened for the second generation Ridgeline.
 The second generation Ridgeline's new structure gives it an average 78 lb reduction in weight from the first generation pickup.
 The C-pillar and rear subframe were strengthened giving the second generation 28% more torsional rigidity over the first generation Ridgeline.